patmach/DocSwArch/viewpoints/moduleViewpoint.md

 ![Image description.](img/EquipmentUsageViewpoint.png)

-This viewpoint shows dependencies among modules used when the user wants to get data related to the equipment.
+- This viewpoint shows dependencies among modules used when the user wants to get data related to the equipment:
+  - Submodules from the UI module use the Equipment Services module, specifically:
+    - The HTTP connector submodule which after ~~?calls or uses?~~:
+      - List equipments

-Submodules from the UI module use the Equipment Services module, specifically the HTTP connector submodule which after ~~?calls or uses?~~ List equipments, Get actual state or Get detail information submodules.
-Those submodules then use the Equipment submodule in the Model module, which in turn uses the Equpment gateway submodule in the Data Access module.
-Equipment Services module also uses the Authorization service module, which then uses the User module.
+      - Get actual state
+      - Get detail information submodules
+      Those submodules then use the Equipment submodule in the Model module, which in turn uses:

-> Information about the user can be recieved from the database containing data about users (e.g. user credentials).
-Information about the equipment can be recieved from the database containing data about equipment.
-In case when data about the related equipment is not in the database, the Data Access submodule can request them directly from the application via Equipment API.
+        - the Equpment gateway submodule in the Data Access module
+    - Authorization service module, which then uses:
+      - the User module

 ### Reservation ###